 Spoorzone: another one of Tilburg’s hidden gem in the centre

-Welcome to Tilburg’s hipster central!
+Welcome to Tilburg’s hipster centre!
 This area is situated directly behind Centraal.
 A total rehaul of the place has resulted in multiple restaurants, cafes, boutiques, and bars.
 As the good folks at Ticket to Tilburg describe, they “fuse old and new, rough and refined, residing, working and living”.
-They are revitalizing it to reflect the city’s history as well as its present.
+They are revitalising it to reflect the city’s history as well as its present.

 LocHal: who doesn’t love a good repurposed library?

 This library has a special charm to it.
-It is a repurposed old locomotive hall which is now a popular gathering place for students, young professionals, and families alike.
+It’s a repurposed old locomotive hall which is now a popular gathering place for students, young professionals, and families alike.